How Do Taxes on CD Interest Work? Learn How to Save Taxes on CDs

-Certificates of deposit (CDs) are great instruments for earning a little extra interest if you don’t mind locking your money up for a specified period of time.
+Certificates of deposit (CDs) are great instruments for earning interest if you don’t mind locking your money up for a specified period of time.
 They typically offer a fixed rate of interest and, when offered by a participating bank, they are backed by FDIC insurance (within the $250,000 limit per depositor).

 There’s only one thing to watch out for — taxes.
 Taxes on CD interest may become due before you actually receive the money, which could cause a bit of a cash-flow problem.
 However, you can easily work around that problem if you plan ahead.